CMU-07-120/intro-to-software-construction/finalproject.md

 Make sure this program is running at all times when you are looking to interact with the watch.

+## Resource to transform data formats
+Many online data sources will provide data in JSON or XML.
+However, the easiest format to process in C0 is going to be CSV (comma-separated values).
+There are few tools that you can use to transform the data from JSON/XML to CSV.
+The one we showed in the class and that worked well for us in our experiments is **Dasel**.

+You can install Dasel on your laptops using command:
+*brew install dasel*

+If you do not have brew installed on your laptop, you can either install it or search online for alternate strategies to install Dasel.
+Reach out to us if you run into issues.

 ## Expectations for the Final Project Deliverables

 1. **Choose a data source** that can provide data from an online API (typically